 A Five-Step Process

-The EA curriculum is for young children, so we’ve created a simple Engineering Design Process (EDP) to guide students through our engineering design challenges.
-This EDP—the same one that we created for our in-school Engineering is Elementary project—has just five steps and uses terms kids can understand.
+The EiE curriculum is for young children, so we’ve created a simple Engineering Design Process (EDP) to guide students through our engineering design challenges.
+This EDP has just five steps and uses terms children can understand.

 ASK: What is the problem?
 How have others approached it?
 What are your constraints?